 Max Gollin(Editor-in-Chief) has been described as many things: a visionary, an inspiration, a god amongst men, an egotist, a pathological liar, and a guy who is not very good at writing bios.
 When he was 6 years old, his parents offered him the choice between being a multibillionaire and a person who does things for a college humor magazine.
 He said “what does that mean?” and was then held back in school for several years.
 In his spare time, Max collects small-to-mid-sized animals and competes in underground rap battles as his alter-ego, M.C.
 ReesezPiecez.
 You can follow him on twitter @Maxwelliswell.

 Dan Caprera (Managing Editor) once climbed a beautiful, weathered maple tree.
 And when he reached the top, casually brushing the twigs out of his tousled umber hair, he looked out at a world that extended in every direction, sloping gradually into an unfathomable infinity.
-And as he stared off into the distance he started to question the very purpose behind his small, fleeting existence.
+As he stared off into the distance he started to question the very purpose behind his small, fleeting existence.
 With blossoming azure tears in his eyes, he whispered softly to himself: “maybe there’s more to life than searching for dat sweet, sweet booty.”
-Sighing, he stared plaintively into the distance and, after a lengthy pause that extended for seconds and centuries, he decided that, no, he was completely wrong.
+After a lengthy pause that extended for seconds and centuries, Dan finally smiled – no, he was completely wrong.
 The booty was great… The booty was everything.